Your Own Vessel in Europe

 Where do you want to cruise?

 Most people will have a special interest in a specific area of Europe.
 France has a vast network of canals and is well known as a prime country for canal cruising.
 The adjacent countries of Belgium, Netherlands and Germany are all linked directly with France; the choice of vessel can be similar for this region.
-A number of readers have contacted EuroCanals with questions regarding the United Kingdom; in England, many attractive canals are extremely narrow, thus the Narrowboat is prevalent there, while in Ireland and Scotland a river cruiser will be more appropriate.
+In England, many attractive canals are extremely narrow, thus the Narrowboat is prevalent there, while in Ireland and Scotland a river cruiser will be more appropriate.

 Do you want to cruise in a concentrated area or would you like to range further, say to the Mediterranean in the winter and north to the Baltic in the summer?
 In the latter case, a vessel capable of safely sailing in open water is needed, while still being of suitable draft and height to easily negotiate the canals and locks.